Go to All Blogs | African Birding Blogs | Birding Blogs | African Birding Tours | All our birding tours

 Africa has 5 Alethes – robin-like birds sometimes with dazzling white fronts.
 White-chested Alethe is a sought-after skulker of Mozambique, Malawi and Tanzania.

-This means that East Africa’s birds are distributed in more families than Colombia’s birds – in other words, East Africa’s species are more different from one other than Colombia’s, on average.
+This means that East Africa’s birds are distributed in more families than Colombia’s birds – in other words, East Africa’s species are more different from one another than Colombia’s, on average.
 Thus, there is in fact an argument for Africa to actually be the most diverse bird continent, especially if you want to see as much genetic diversity as possible.
 Invariably, sub-Saharan Africa (whether west, south, east or north) has the highest family counts compared to similar sized regions in the other highly bird-rich parts of the globe (basically the tropical regions of Asia, Australasia and the Americas).
 That is part of why Africa is such a satisfying place to go birding – because the species are on average more different from each other than elsewhere, with the species distributed in a greater number of families than elsewhere.
 Please write to [email protected] for an article that deals specifically with bird diversity patterns considering species, genera, families and orders, across Africa and the planet.

 Avian Endemism in Africa: